Inverse uncertainty quantification of a mechanical model of arterial tissue with surrogate modeling: Discussion

 \section{Discussion}

-The benchmark data every IUQ and calibration problem relies on was obtained analytically by following an isotropic material model of arterial wall \cite{Antonioni}, which is an approximation of experimental \emph{in vitro} behaviour of arterial tissue \cite{Holzapfel2005DeterminationModeling}.
-Flexibility to generate desirable data allowed efficient calibration and validation process.
+The benchmark data every IUQ and calibration problem relies on was obtained analytically by following an isotropic material model of arterial wall \cite{Zun1}, which is a representation of \emph{in vitro} behaviour of arterial tissue, approximating the range of variability of the experimental stress-strain curves \cite{Holzapfel2005}.
+Flexibility to generate desirable data allowed for efficient calibration and validation processes.
 GP regression approximated the original model's stress behaviour in response to the uniaxial tissue stretching in a circumferential direction.
 Separate surrogate models for intima, media and adventitia were obtained, which provides generality and compatibility of the method to future layer-specific arterial tissue modelling modifications, as well as similarly structured models of other biological tissues.
-Obtaining a precise and computationally efficient representation of the ABM mechanical behaviour was vital for effective sensitivity analysis and calibration process.
+Obtaining a precise and computationally efficient representation of the ABM's mechanical behaviour was vital for effective sensitivity analysis and calibration processes.

 A Bayesian calibration with a bias term correction was performed as a technique of IUQ to quantify uncertainties of attractive force coefficients and estimate their values based on the analytical data.
-Since our objective was to find the precise values of the polynomial force function coefficients, thus the challenge of distinguishing between the effects of calibration parameters and other factors should have been limited.
-Besides, since the coefficients do not have physical value, the limitation of the possibly converging to "pseudo-true" values, lacking physical interpretation, was not much of a concern.
+Since our objective was to find the precise values of the polynomial force function coefficients, the challenge of distinguishing between the effects of calibration parameters and other factors could have been limited.
+Besides, as the coefficients do not have biological value, the limitation of the possibly converging to "pseudo-true" values, lacking physical interpretation, was not much of a concern.